Treatment

 What are the risks of surgery?

 Just like any surgery, macular hole surgery carries some risks, but it is generally considered the lowest risk alternative to leaving it untreated.
-Macular holes result in irreversible central vision loss and so you consultant eye surgeon will advocate surgery. we do routinely see all patients at two weeks post-surgery to monitor for complications, including:
+Macular holes result in irreversible central vision loss and so you consultant eye surgeon will advocate surgery.

 what does the surgery involve

-After the operation
+After your operation

 Vision Scotland : Eye care specialists

-Why have treatment with Vision Scotland
+Why Patients Trust Vision Scotland

 Surgery